A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Benchmark

 \subsection{Pairwise Filters Network}

-Inspired by~\cite{liu2016deepiris}, which is one of the first works applying deep learning for iris verification, we also evaluate the performance of the pairwise filters network.
+Inspired by Liu et al.~\cite{liu2016deepiris}, which is one of the first works applying deep learning for iris verification, we also evaluate the performance of the pairwise filters network.
 This kind of model directly learns the similarity between a pair of images through pairwise filters.
 The Pairwise Filters Network is a Multi-class classification model that contains one or two outputs informing whether the input pairs are from the same class or from different classes.
 The difference is that the network input is a pair of images instead of a single image.
 Thus, the network architecture consists of convolutional, pooling, activation, and fully connected layers, as shown in Fig.~\ref{fig:pairwise}.

-As this model requires a pair of images as input, different concatenation strategies can be employed.
-Following Liu et al.~\cite{liu2016deepiris}, in this work, we generate the input pairs by concatenating the images at the depth level.
-Let two RGB images with shapes of $224\times224\times3$, concatenating both images by its channels; the resulting input image will have a shape of $224\times224\times6$.
+As described by Liu et al.~\cite{liu2016deepiris}, in this kind of model the similarity map is generated through convolution and summarizes the feature maps of a pair of input images.
+We generate the input pairs by concatenating the images at their channel levels.
+Let two RGB images with shapes of $224\times224\times3$, concatenating both images by their channels; the resulting input image will have a shape of $224\times224\times6$ ($224\times244$ pixels by 6 channels, 3 from the first image and 3 from the second image).
+These images proceed through convolution layers that generate feature maps regarding their similarity.
 The output of our model has two neurons and uses a softmax cross-entropy loss.
-As the verification problem has only two classes, this model' output can also have only one neuron using a binary cross-entropy loss function.
+As the verification problem has only two classes, this model's output can have only one neuron using a binary cross-entropy loss function.
 As in the Multi-task network, we employ MobileNetV2 as the base model for our Pairwise Filters~Network.